 Mamavation’s Investigation on Parchment Paper

-Mamavation sent five popular brands of parchment paper to an EPA-certified laboratory and they conducted tests of Total Fluorine by Oxygen Flask Combustion and Ion-Selective Electrode on all the parchment paper brands.
+Mamavation sent five popular brands of parchment paper to an EPA-certified laboratory, and they conducted tests of Total Fluorine by Oxygen Flask Combustion and Ion-Selective Electrode on all the parchment paper brands.
 The Level of Detection was 9 to 10 parts per million (ppm), meaning if the levels of fluorine were above that level, it would be detected.
-The parchment paper was purchased between April and July of 2021 and the contents were not opened and sent to the lab immediately.
+The parchment paper was purchased between April and July of 2021, and the contents were not opened and sent to the lab immediately.
+Late,r this post was updated in December of 2024 with three additional tests purchased earlier in 2024.

-Here were the results we received from the lab:
+Here are the results we received from the lab:

 - Kirkland (Costco) Parchment Baking Paper — 12 parts per million (ppm) fluorine